hapax/hapax.github.io/assets/chandra.md

 We'll start by recalling Bohr's model of hydrogen, and the role quantisation plays there.
-That will motivate the notion of a box of electrons.
+This will lead naturally to the idea of a box of non-interacting electrons.

 ## The Bohr model of hydrogen